-- How expensive would it be and how long would it take someone to enter your market?
+- How expensive would it be, and how long would it take a new competitor or startup to enter your market?

 - Is there strong customer loyalty in your industry?
-Would it be difficult for a new entrant to woo customers away from your products or services?
+Would it be difficult for a new competitor to woo customers away from your products or services?

 - Are there any additional barriers to entry a new player could encounter (e.g. regulation, intellectual property, access to distribution channels, etc.)?